How To Apply For The Employee Retention Tax Credit

 Table of Contents

-The employee retention tax credit (ERC) program was created under the CARES Act in 2020 to incentivize businesses with a refundable tax credit for keeping their staff on payroll during the economic shutdown.
+The ERC stimulus, or better known as the employee retention tax credit (ERC), was created under the CARES Act in 2020 to incentivize businesses with a refundable tax credit for keeping their staff on payroll during the economic shutdown.
 This program has since ended, but you can still claim the 2020 ERC until April 15th, 2024, and the 2021 ERC until April 15th, 2025.
 The ERC can be claimed for wages paid in 2020 can be as high as $5,000 per employee, and the ERC for wages paid in 2021 can be as high as $21,000 per employee.

 Find out if you qualify for the ERC and exactly how much you could be getting back with your ERC refund.